 When we do have the jackpot up to a large number, to make it happen, in my opinion, you would have to do a few things:

 ii) Have bet takers moving on the floor.
-I know, I know, the racetrack/gambling lingo of "we can't do that" comes into play here.
-Instead of "can't", change the rules so we can.
+I know, the racetrack/gambling lingo of "we can't do that" comes into play here.
 We put a man on the moon 41 years ago, we can find a way to sell horse racing tickets, at a racetrack, on the slots floor.

-iii) Announce each leg, countdown the time to each leg and promote the hell out of each leg like it is a huge event.
-The slots players can check their tickets every fifteen minutes or so.
+iii) Announce each leg, countdown the time to each leg and promote each leg like it is a huge event.
 If the quick picks are front loaded, which can be an option, more and more people would be alive.
-If several are alive into the later legs we might see something weird, wacky and out of this world: Slots players gathering around a television in a slots parlour to watch racing.

 iv) Count the number of tickets after each leg that are alive, and let everyone know.
 Are there four left going into race 5?
 Is there only one left into race 8?
-Work the microphone like we actually have something to sell, and sell the score.
 Someone might win a million dollars tonight, we should act like it and not keep it a secret.

-v) If $4M or so pools do happen (and I believe that they will; the math is there), then we look to move onto phase two: Corner store fractional bets sold via the lottery system.
+v) If $4M or so pools do happen (and I believe that they will; the math is there), then it allows for phase two: Corner store fractional bets sold via the lottery system.
 Dave Bryans has spoken about this before and he thinks it can be done.
-Just a note on that - racetracks, please do not block your internet feeds should this happen.
-People will want to watch.

 Wagers like pick 6's are here to stay and there is nothing wrong with that.
-But if we are going to promote churnless bets, feed those bets to a new market - the lottery & slots player.
-Gosh knows we have tried a million things to get them to play racing which has been met with a yawn.
-Hit them right where they want to be hit - with a quick pick chance at millions, that they can follow along with.
+But if the industry is going to promote churnless bets, feed those bets to a new market - the lottery & slots player.
 The six race outcomes are like six cherries on a slot machine, only with horses racing around in a circle, just the way we like them.